Contents

 5. Demand Reporting

 Set quarterly reporting expectations.
 Integrate cyber into audit plans.
-Talk to your CISO regularly.
+Communicate regularly with senior managers on Cyber Security topics.

 Why It Matters to You

 Boards are increasingly accountable for cyber posture.
-That means questions from auditors, regulators, and clients are coming your way.
+That means you will be asked questions by auditors, regulators, and clients.

 FoxTech helps organisations run board workshops, assess governance maturity, and build cyber resilience from the top down.